 Sarria is a busy, modern town with plenty of shops, hotels, restaurants and bars, but its origins are Celtic and it was an important and major medieval centre for pilgrims.
 Remnants of its ancient past can still be seen in the old quarter along Rua Major.

-The church of Igrexia de Santa Maria has an ancient pilgrim's mural.
-If you follow the Camino route to the top end of town you will see the ancient convent Monasterio da Madalena, the ruins of the Castle and the medieval bridge Ponte Aspera that crosses the River Celerio.
-Nowadays the town is bustling with peregrinos, from those that started their Camino 100's of kilometers back, to the large number that walk the final 100 kilometres to Santiago de Compostela to qualify for their Convent Monasterio de Madalena on the outskirts of town which you pass on the first stage of this section of the Camino.
+The Igrexia de Santa Maria has an ancient pilgrim's mural.
+If you follow the Camino route to the top end of town you will see the ancient Convent Monasterio da Madalena, the ruins of the Castle and the medieval bridge Ponte Aspera that crosses the River Celerio.
+Nowadays the town is bustling with peregrinos, from those that started their Camino hundreds of kilometres back, to the large number that walk the final 100km to Santiago de Compostela to qualify for their Compostela.

+You can get your credential from the Igrexia Santa Maria on Rua Major or the Convent Monasterio da Madalena on the outskirts of town, which you pass on the first stage of this section of the Camino.
 Now is a good time to stock up on any equipment.
-You will find the Peregrineteca equipment shop, located by the steep stairway at the start of Rua Major is good for hiking socks, walking poles and a variety of hiking gear.
+You will find the Peregrinoteca equipment shop, located by the steep stairway at the start of Rua Major is good for hiking socks, walking poles and a variety of hiking gear.